-What’s more, it is also a reminder to your customers of what the perceived value of your brand is.
-With so much at stake, surely you can spend a few more dollars to come up with a professional-looking logo.
+What’s more, it is also a reminder to the customers of your brand’s perceived value.
+With so much at stake, you can indeed spend a few more dollars developing a professional-looking logo.

 Especially if you are pitching a premium brand, an excellent looking logo helps.
 A shabby looking logo certainly does not add pizazz to your brand identity and contributes towards a poor brand image.

-The reasons above justify why a logo is so essential as well as the advantages a company can achieve if it has a professional-looking logo that oozes quality and stylish design sense.
+The reasons above justify why a logo is essential and the advantages a company can achieve if it has a professional-looking logo that oozes quality and modern design sense.

-However, some factors may force a company to re-think this before they break the bank to get its logo designed.
+However, some factors may force a company to re-think this before breaking the bank to get its logo designed.

 The shift to digital

-As the digital age matures, we see less “physical” aspects of a company and more of digital existence.
+As the digital age matures, we see fewer “physical” aspects of a company and more digital existence.

 Previously there was a lot out there to stamp your logo on.
 Even if you did not have physical products, the presence of paper and print made it possible to have your logo everywhere.